Falco13/movie_rating/README.md

 # movie_rating
 # simple django movie rating app

+The movie model is simplified and does not contain a poster, genre, actor or director.
+The purpose of the application is to show the functionality of the rating and calculation of ratings.

 - The Home page displays the list of films, the rating of the film and the number of voters...
 - Homepage has pagination.
 - Implemented the ability to register and authenticate users.
 When user login the site, the user can choose to enter a username or his email address.